1979 Champion Spark Plug 400: Race report

-Al Rudd, Jr. would race his only NASCAR event here.
+Al Rudd, Jr. qualified for his second, and final, Cup race.
+At Pocono, he qualified 18th but when DiGard Racing's Darrell Waltrip crashed in post-qualifying practice, and under rules of the time, had to withdraw and DiGard leased his car for that race for points purposes.
+Rudd ran this car, which was rebuilt by DiGard for Pocono, for his only NASCAR Cop start, which he did with hia NASCAR Hall of Fame Class of 2025 brother Ricky, who drove for Wesley Donlavey that season.

 The entire purse was $142,905 ($ when adjusted for inflation).
 Notable crew chiefs for this race were Buddy Parrott, Joey Arrington, Kirk Shelmerdine, Darrell Bryant, Dale Inman, Harry Hyde, Bud Moore, Tim Brewer, and Jake Elder.

-Jan Opperman, in a car owned by Will Cronkite was the only driver to not qualify.
+USAC Championship Trail standout Jan Opperman, in a car owned by Will Cronkite was the only driver to not qualify.